piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 quartz (SiO$_{2}$) surface as described in Ref. {cite}`Zeng2020` originating from {cite}`Dunaevsky2003` is activated via `Part-BoundaryX-SurfaceModel=11`.
 For more details, see the original publications.

-(sec:catalytic-surface)=, General information
+(sec:catalytic-surface)=
 ## Catalytic Surfaces

 Catalytic reactions can be modeled in PICLas using a finite-rate reaction model with an implicit treatment of the reactive surface.
 For a better resolution of the parameters, the catalytic boundaries are discretized into a certain number of subsides.
-The catalytic activity can be defined for all reflective boundaries in the simulation and requires the definition of the boundary temperature in the parameter input file.
-Different surface crystal structures can be defined by the lattice constant of the unit cell `Part-BoundaryX-LatticeVec` and the number of particles in the unit cell `Part-BoundaryX-NbrOfMol-UnitCell`.
-These parameters are used in the calculation of the number of active surface sites.
+A definition of the boundary temperature in the parameter input file is required in all cases.
+Different types of surfaces can be defined by the lattice constant of the unit cell `Part-BoundaryX-LatticeVec` and the number of particles in the unit cell `Part-BoundaryX-NbrOfMol-UnitCell`.
+These parameters are used in the calculation of the number of active sites.

-By default, the simulation is started with a clean surface, but an initial species-specific coverage can be specified by `Part-BoundaryX-SpeciesX-Coverage`, which represents the relative number of surface active sites that are occupied by adsorbate particles.
+By default, the simulation is started with a clean surface, but an initial species-specific coverage can be specified by `Part-BoundaryX-SpeciesX-Coverage`, which represents the relative number of active sites that are occupied by adsorbate particles.
 Maximum values for the coverage values can be specified by:

     Part-Boundary1-Species1-MaxCoverage
     Part-Boundary1-MaxTotalCoverage

-Multi-layer adsorption is enabled by a maximum total coverage greater than 1.
+Multi-layer adsorption is enabled by a maximal total coverage greater than 1.

 The reaction paths are defined in the input parameter file.
 First, the number of gas-surface reactions to be read in must be defined:

-    DSMC-NumOfReactions = 2
+    Surface-NumOfReactions = 2

 A catalytic reaction and the boundary on which it takes place is then defined by